chiptus/chiptus.github.io/README.md

 ## Customization

-### Update Personal Information
+### Update Content

-Edit the following files to update personal information:
+All portfolio content is managed through JSON files in `/public/data/`:

+- `hero.json` - Name, title, skills, and social links
+- `projects.json` - Project listings with descriptions and links
-- `src/components/Hero.tsx` - Name and introduction
+- `work-experience.json` - Work history and roles
-- `src/components/About.tsx` - About section content
+- `milestones.json` - Career timeline events
-- `src/components/Projects.tsx` - Project details
+- `now.json` - Current activities and interests
-- `src/components/Contact.tsx` - Contact information
+- `interests.json` - Beyond code hobbies and passions

+Simply edit these JSON files and refresh the page to see your changes.

 ### Modify Color Scheme